Special Worship Services Throughout the Year

 CELEBRATING THE GIFT OF ANIMALS: This annual outdoor worship service is held outdoors on a Tuesday evening in late August (weather permitting) and celebrates all of God’s creatures and their presence in our lives.
 The informal 45-minute worship service includes praise songs and hymns in addition to hands-on prayers for the animals and the people with whom they live.

-CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: join the live stream.
+CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: attend in person at 2:30 pm, 5 pm, 7:30 pm or 11 pm on Dec 24 or join the live stream (subject to change in 2021).

 ELEMENTS OF REFORMED WORSHIP